younghyunlee52/Website/_updates/2026-05-08-priec-at-ucsb.md

 caption:
 ---

-I participated the Politics of Race, Immigration & Ethnicity Consortium Conference (PRIEC) that took place at University of North Texas.
-I presented my work *"Well Integrated Immigrants Without a Sense of Belonging?
-Revisiting Integration Paradox or Successful Integration in Europe"*.
-PRIEC is a supportive and awesome community that provides great opportunities for constructive feedback from scholars studying race, immigration, and ethnicity.
+I participated in the Politics of Race, Immigration & Ethnicity Consortium Conference (PRIEC), which took place at the University of California, Santa Barbara.
+I presented my dissertation project, *Not All Contact Is Equal: Interaction with Natives and Immigrant Political Integration in Hostile Contexts*.
+I appreciate all the feedback from the audience and especially thank Cynthia S. Kaplan, who served as the moderator and chair for our panel.

-More information about the conference can be found [here](https://priec.org/).
+More information about the conference can be found [here](https://docs.google.com/document/d/18oWjYuDbNrRTtvjPycLd9eEhqtDb4Qn-/edit).